A unified picture of medium-induced radiation: Heuristic discussion of the medium-induced spectrum

 \paragraph{\textbf{Dense media with short formation time} ($t_{\rm f} \ll \lambda \ll L$):} The picture we just described should hold as long as there indeed is time for multiple scatterings during the emission process, namely that $\tform > \lambda$.
 However, when the formation time is short the parton will only have time to scatter once before it splits.
 This is illustrated on the left in Fig.~\ref{fig:regimes-illustration}.
 The transverse scale is typically soft $\langle \bm k^2 \rangle \sim \mu^2$, and thus $\tform = \frac{2\omega}{\mu^2}$.
 This regime is characterized by $\tform \ll \lambda$, or equivalently as a condition on the energy $\omega \ll \omegaBH$, where we have defined the scale

 Note that $\bar\omega_c(\lambda) \equiv \omegaBH$.
 In this case the spectrum becomes

-which is similar to the result in Eq.~\eqref{eq:dilute-soft} and it is some times referred as Bethe--Heitler region because the QED analogue.
+which is similar to the result in Eq.~\eqref{eq:dilute-soft} and it is sometimes referred to as Bethe--Heitler region because of the QED analogue.
+The $t_{\rm f}\ll\lambda$ condition is satisfactory but not necessary for BH emissions.
+There are BH emissions with $t_{\rm f}>\lambda$ but only with one real scattering.
+We show this more rigorously later in Sec.~\ref{sec:spectrum}.
 Our heuristic analysis fails to capture the additional logarithmic term which in this case comes with $ \ln \omegaBH/\omega$, see Sec.~\ref{sec:roe}.
 A sketch of the spectrum in a dense medium can be found in Fig.~\ref{fig:spectra-sketch} (right).

 \paragraph{Summary:} Bringing together the heuristic arguments of this section, we show a sketch of the emission spectrum for dilute and dense media in Fig.~\ref{fig:spectra-sketch}.
 The full emission phase space is divided by three lines corresponding to the emergent scales: $\bar \omega_c(t) = \frac12\mu^2 t$ in the dilute regime ($L < \mfp$), and $\omegaBH = \frac12\mu^2 \lambda$ and $\omega_c(t) = \frac12\hat q t^2$ in the dense regime ($L > \mfp$) and they are shown in Fig.~\ref{fig:PhaseSpace_PhysicalProcesses}.
 The $\omega_c(t)$ line is not completely straight because $\hat q$ in general is $\omega$ dependent (see in Sec.~\ref{sec:ioe}).
 When the medium size is of the order of the mean free path they all collapse to the same value, i.e. $\omegacbar(\mfp) = \omega_c(\mfp) = \omegaBH$.
 Typically, we adopt a notation where the scales written without the $t$-argument denote their respective values at $L$, e.g. $\omega_c \equiv \omega_c(L)$.